Lesson 1: Exploring Websites

 - Amazon.com - Online shopping sites for all kinds of goods

-- Wikipedia.org - Free encyclopedia with content created by volunteer users
+- Wikipedia.org - A free encyclopedia with content generated by users

 IC - Impacts of Computing